mrciolino/wiki-backup/Events/meeting-with-asmodeus.md

 ## The Arena
 During this meeting, Breezy-E starts itching for a fight, so he gets involved with the princess' arena death matches after asking her where he can find some good fights around here.
 She obliges snd sends him into the arena.

 After seeing Breezy-E struggling to fight some of the devils, Spoops enters the arena as well.
-During thr dight against one of the devils, Spoops takes a liking to them and asks their name, they introduce themselves as Martin Martinique Del La Velasco.
-Spoops tells them he likes their style and asks them if they would like to join up with Mortis Lux.
+During thr dight against one of the devils, Spoops takes a liking to them and asks their name, they introduce themselves as [Martin Martinique Del La Velasco](/characters/martin-martinique-del-la-velasco).
+Spoops tells them he likes their style and asks if they would like to join up with Mortis Lux.
 Martin says he would, but is bound to service here.
 Spoops tells him he will take care of it.

 Spoops admires the gargantuan corpse of a dragon which he thinks would be a perfect addition to Mortis Lux' army.
 He contacts Asmodeus through prayer, offering information on his daughter's plans to betray him in exchange for the dragon corpse.
 Asmodeus tells the party the corpse is rheirs if they acquire names, details, and proof of this plot against him.
-Adalynn then calls Spoops and Breezy-E back to thr meeting room as the princess is anxious to get started.
+Adalynn then calls Spoops and Breezy-E back to the meeting room as the princess is anxious to get started.

 ## The Princess' Betrayal